stolostron/rhacm-docs/manage_policies/cert_policy_ctrl.md

 #### View your certificate policy

-You can view any certificate policy and its status from the {{site.data.keyword.gui}}.
+You can view any certificate policy and its status from the console.

-1. Log in to your cluster from the {{site.data.keyword.gui}}.
+1. Log in to your cluster from the console.
 2. From the navigation menu, click **Governance and risk**.
 3. Click the _Policies_ tab to view a summary of your policies and a table list of your policies.
    **Note**: You can filter the table list of your policies by selecting the _All policies_ tab or _Cluster violations_ tab.